benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-3.png)

-_**Q97:** Any dragon that called more than 3 dragons.
+_**Q97:** Any dragon that freezed more than 3 dragons.
 For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)